vivianweli/wormSweeper/README.md

   - User has to select restart or quit
 - Game lost
   - User has to select restart or quit
-## Console debug ##
-- Console prints the minefield answer when a new game starts.
-(0 is safe, 1 is unsafe)
-- Console prints camera on/off status
-- Console prints error code

 ## Compilation & Execution Instruction (Terminal) ##
   * This program is run in the terminal because Eclipse is not given permission for webcam in Mac.
   * JavaCV/OpenCV is used, so the modules need to be included